Executive summaries are a key part of any business plan and there’s a lot riding on their success!

 The Executive Summary Google Slides Template covers a basic outline to develop an executive summary.
 Use the sections included or make a list of the important points you want to cover during a meeting.
 This list could be as simple as the company description, products or services, market analysis, competitive advantage, and financial information.

-In Summary, Choose a Template by ClickUp
+In Summary, Choose an Executive Summary Template by ClickUp

 Your executive summary should complement your larger business proposal or report—similar to the way your executive summary template should complement your project management software!